-HONORS DEGREE
+OKWU Honors Program

-Students may graduate with an honors degree from OKWU.
-The honors degree is the Letters BA, which requires a second major or minor.

-To be admitted to the Honors Program, students must:
+Students may graduate from the OKWU Honors Program.
+Students in the OKWU Honors Program will graduate with a BA in Letters with either a second major or a minor or will graduate with a minor in Letters.
+To be admitted to the OKWU Honors Program, students must:

-- Be accepted as a first-time, full-time freshman at OKWU with a minimum high school cumulative GPA of 3.5 and a composite ACT score of 24 or higher (or SAT equivalent), or - o Be accepted as a transfer student at OKWU with a minimum college GPA of 3.5. or - Enter the program after completing a minimum of 24 credits at OKWU with a minimum cumulative GPA of 3.5. - Write a letter of interest and be approved by the Office of the Provost.
+- Be accepted as a first-time, full-time freshman at OKWU with a minimum high school cumulative GPA of 3.5 and a composite ACT score of 24 or higher (or SAT equivalent), or - Be accepted as a transfer student at OKWU with a minimum college GPA of 3.5. or - Enter the program after completing a minimum of 24 credits at OKWU with a minimum cumulative GPA of 3.5. - Write a letter of interest and be approved by the Office of the Provost.